Parallelising contract execution by sharding gives us linear scalability. Add more shards, get more capacity.

 Coconut distributed threshold credential issuance integrates with blockchains to ensure confidentiality, authenticity and availability - even when a subset of credential issuing authorities are malicious or offline.

 In a 20 year career, Dave has successfully delivered hundreds of software systems.
 From startups to the world's largest organizations, he's scaled systems to tens of millions of users.
 He also wrote the book on the open source Scalatra HTTP framework, used by the BBC, NetFlix, and McLaren.
 Alongside Ramsey, he built and sold a 60-person software consultancy.
 At Chainspace, he works across business, code, and research activities.

 A successful serial entrepreneur, Ramsey provides our business backbone.
 Previously, Ramsey founded, built up, and took a 60-person software consultancy through to a final sale.
-Subsequently an angel investor in multiple traditional startups, his interest in the potential of decentralised applications has been stoked over the past two years.
+Subsequently an angel investor in multiple traditional startups, his interest in the potential of decentralised applications has been stoked over the past three years.
 He handles investor relations, business strategy, and a million details.

 Blaine was the original technical director at Twitter.
 He's co-author of the OAuth (v1) protocol (i.e. "Log in with Facebook", "Log in with Google"), as well as the Webfinger protocol, a decentralised web scale identity system leveraging OpenID.

 Bryan Ford leads the Decentralized and Distributed Systems (DEDIS) lab at EPFL in Lausanne, Switzerland.
 He's one of the main brains behind OmniLedger, a sharded cryptocurrency.
 He also writes on Liquid Democracy, a set of governance structures designed for distributed democratic deliberation.